mattyoung101/tamara/papers/thesis/pages/chapters/conclusion.typ

 TMR elements without changing circuit behaviour.
 I also introduced the extensive verification methodology I used.
 In @chap:results, I presented a number of test circuits, as well as comprehensive formally-verified fault-injection studies.
 Finally, in the prior section of this chapter, I presented a detailed analysis of future work and improvements for the TaMaRa algorithm.
-While it may be early days for TaMaRa algorithm, my hope is that this algorithm and future research that I perform in this space will be beneficial to many.
+While it may be early days for the TaMaRa algorithm, my hope is that this algorithm and future research that I perform in this space will be beneficial to many.

-Thank you for reading.

 #align(right)[#sym.qed]